 The South Bass Island Campground is a pet-friendly facility that provides campers with a unique campground experience.
 The park, located on an island, is surrounded by water.
 Campers pulling RVs, campers, and trailers, access the island by ferry and spend the night surrounded by the soothing sounds of Lake Erie.

 If you love spending the warm days of summer on the water, then you will enjoy all of the boating opportunities on South Bass Lake Island.
-If you are unable to bring your own watercraft, rent kayaks, fishing boats, power boats, and other types of personal watercraft from many of the rental facilities on the island.
+If you are unable to bring your own watercraft, you can rent kayaks, fishing boats, powerboats, and other types of personal watercraft from many of the rental facilities on the island.
 If you bring your boat, the closest access point to the water is from the public boat launch located near the picnic area.
 If you brought along your fishing gear, you can try your hand at fishing while out on the water.
 Before heading out on the water, ensure you know the proper boating laws for the area.
-Contact Ohio State Parks and Watercraft for more information.

 South Bass Island was formed during the glacial period, and remnants of the glacial presence are still evident on the island today.
-During the formation of the Great Lakes, giant sheets of ice descended onto the land which is now present-day Ohio.
+During the formation of the Great Lakes, giant sheets of ice descended onto the land, which is now present-day Ohio.
 When the climate warmed and melted the glaciers, the broken segmented ice chunks bumped into the earth and left behind huge gouges and indentations across the bedrock.
 The glacial grooves, now a permanent feature in the land, can be seen in many spots along South Bass Island.
-During your visit to the park, head to the area between the park office and the campground, and see these massive indentations in the land.
+During your visit to the park, head to the area between the park office and the campground and see these massive indentations in the land.
 Having the opportunity to enjoy this natural wonder is a huge privilege!